 Key Club is an international, student-led organization that provides its members with opportunities to provide service, build character, and develop leadership.
 In the past this club has worked with Hope for Paws and provided Christmas caroling at area nursing homes.
 The sponsor is Mrs. Haley.

 Quota Club is a community service organization for girls, and we are guided by the leaders of the Ruston chapter of Quota Club International.
 As members of Quota, we have fun and feel a greater sense of belonging as we serve our communities in our local clubs.
 We share a variety of experiences, both in our outreach efforts and through our fellowship events.
 While serving others is our top priority, establishing lifelong friendships is a result of the work we do together in support of our cause.
 This club is flexible.
 You can serve when it best fits into your schedule.
-Sponsors are Mrs. Mabou and Mrs. Singleton.
+Sponsor: Mrs. Laurie Robinson

 Tier Three Clubs are open to everyone and are generally the least time-consuming for students.
 Join one of these groups to hang out with friends and learn valuable life lessons and skills.